Jonatans2014/OOP_assignment1/README.md

 OOP_assignment1

 This assignment is about the top `10 biggest economy in the world`.
-It will be used a map of the world which, shows the top 10 biggest economies in the world Users will be able to visualise  and interact with the program by zooming in to the countries and finding more information about  them.
+It has a barchart showing the top 10 biggest economies from 2010 to 2020, The user will be able to chose which year he or she wants to see.
+A menu will be implemented with 3d graphs,etc;